Not Tall At All

 SEEL Target Texts

-My Best Friend Is Not Tall
+My Best Friend of All

 My best friend likes to play ball.

-My best friend likes to fall and roll over.
+My best friend likes to roll over.

 My best friend is the best friend of all.